-- The school has a Complaints Procedure which is available to parents, pupils/students and members of staff who wish to report concerns.
-This can be found in the school website. - All reported concerns will be taken seriously and considered within the relevant and appropriate process.
-Anything that constitutes an allegation against a member of staff or volunteer will be dealt with under the specific Procedures for Managing Allegations/Low Level Concerns against Staff policy.
-This can be found in Appendix 9.
+- We have a Complaints Procedure which is available to parents, pupils/students and members of staff who wish to report concerns.
+This can be found in the school office and on the school website www.st-josephs.islington.sch.uk. - All reported concerns will be taken seriously and considered within the relevant and appropriate process.
+Anything that constitutes an allegation against a member of staff or volunteer will be dealt with under the specific Procedures for Managing Allegations/Low Level Concerns against Staff detailed later in this policy and the staff code of conduct.